 Stay at Siwandu for 3 nights

-On arrival into the Selous Game Reserve at 11h05, you will be met by a camp guide and transferred to Siwandu, where you stay for three nights in a Luxury Tent with all meals, park fees, laundry, and two scheduled game activities included.
+On arrival into the Selous Game Reserve, you will be met by a camp guide and transferred to your luxury camp where you will spend three amazing nights on the shores of the picturesque Lake Nzerakera.

-Enjoy two game activities in the Selous Game Reserve each day – these include game drives, and boat safaris on the Rufiji River.
-Or simply relax by the pool!
+Enjoy two game activities in the Selous Game Reserve each day during your stay – these include game drives, walking safaris and boat safaris on the Rufiji River.
+Or simply relax by the pool.

 To start planning your tailor-made holiday, call us on (646) 934-8870